teniryte/cool-ls/README.md

-  -r, --reg [string]      Filter filenames using a regular expression -t, --tree              Display subdirectories and files in a tree structure (default: false) -f, --find [string]     Search for files using a search string -l, --long              Show full file paths (default: false) -d, --depth [number]    Limit the depth of the displayed tree -e, --exclude [string]  Exclude files matching the given regular expression -h, --help              display help for command
+  -r, --reg [string]      Filter filenames using a regular expression -t, --tree              Display subdirectories and files in a tree structure (default: false) -f, --find [string]     Search for files using a search string -p, --plain             Displays files in a flat list, showing the full relative path (default: false) -d, --depth [number]    Limit the depth of the displayed tree -e, --exclude [string]  Exclude files matching the given regular expression -h, --help              display help for command